Azure/azureml-examples/python-sdk/tutorials/automl-with-azureml/forecasting-many-models/README.md

 ### 2. Configure Development Environment

 Next you'll need to configure your [development environment](https://docs.microsoft.com/azure/machine-learning/how-to-configure-environment) for Azure Machine Learning.
 We recommend using a [Compute Instance](https://docs.microsoft.com/azure/machine-learning/how-to-configure-environment#compute-instance) as it's the fastest way to get up and running.
-Follow the steps in [EnvironmentSetup.md](./EnvironmentSetup.md) to create a Compute Instance and clone the repo onto it.

 ### 3. Run Notebooks